-Explained snippets: Telling Numbers
+Telling Numbers: In 21 months since Burhan Wani’s death, 115 miliants killed, 209 recruited

 Telling Numbers: In 21 months since Wani’s death, 115 militants killed, 209 recruited

 A report on militancy and recruitment in Kashmir, prepared by security agencies, has sought to draw an “effective correlation” between local militant killings and subsequent recruitments in militant ranks.
 As reported in The Indian Express Wednesday, the security agencies’ report has found that encounters have often been followed by a spurt in recruitment, with the new recruits outnumbering the militants killed in encounters preceding these recruitments, and with a large spike coming in the immediate wake of the killing of Hizb-ul Mujahideen commander Burhan Wani in July 2016.
 That year alone, militant groups recruited 88 youth — over 2½ times the 33 militants killed in encounters — and nearly 40% of these recruitments (35) were made in the three months immediately following Wani’s killing.
 From August 2016 to April 2018, 209 militants have been recruited, over 80% more than the 115 killed in encounters.
 In only three of the 28 months from January 2016 to April 2018 — February 2017, August 2017, April 2018 — were new recruits outnumbered by the militants killed in encounters.
-Next: Where recruitment took place

 Tip for reading list: The Story Of a Reporter